By Shingo Nomura, Vice President, North Asia for The Hoffman Agency

 .The camaraderie among the senior staff, the junior staff and those in between comes out in different ways.
 For example, we put together a video a few years back based on the Pharrell song “Happy.”
 While our dance moves aren’t ready for MTV, we enjoyed the experience as a team.

 Flexibility represents another key characteristic of our culture.
 This is especially appealing to working moms.
 They can choose how many hours to work each day and then split the time between working from home and working from the office.
 If a child is ill, the mom can work from home that day without taking leave (unheard of in Japanese companies).
-Five our staff members are working moms who contribute just as much to our success as other staff members.
+Five of our staff members are working moms who contribute just as much to our success as other staff members.

 We’ve also borrowed from Silicon Valley to create a benefits package that’s differentiated in Japan.
 For example, we offer a sabbatical program called “Four Strikes and You’re Out,” meaning after four years of employment, a staff member qualifies for a four-week leave in addition to normal vacation time.
 I took a sabbatical last year, traveling to Cuba.